This section was written by Leandro Cabo from rhcplivearchive.com

 • In My Light

-Released on the “Letur-Lefr” EP, recorded in 2010
+Released on the “Letur-Lefr” EP - recorded in the first half of 2010.

 • Walls and Doors